MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 ### Cursor color

-Set the cursor color of the profile.
+This sets the cursor color of the profile.
 This will override the `cursorColor` set in the color scheme if `colorScheme` is set.

 **Property name:** `cursorColor`